GlobalSurgery/NFHS-5-State-wise-variation-and-inequalities-in-caesarean-delivery-rates-in-India/README.md

 1. Use Analysis_Code.xlsx as a supplementary guide for understanding the overall analysis structure and specific code snippets.

+**Expected Outputs**

+1. Box Plots: Visual representations of CD rate distributions.

+2. Tables: Summarized data tables showing CD rates by state and wealth quintile.

+3. Session Info: Details of the packages and environment used for the analysis.

 **Notes**

 1. Ensure that all data paths and file directories are correctly set before running the code.
-2. The R script and SPSS syntax are compatible with the RStudio and SPSS version 22.0 (SPSS Inc., Chicago, IL, USA) for Windows, respectively.
+2. The R script and SPSS syntax are prepared with the RStudio and SPSS version 22.0 (SPSS Inc., Chicago, IL, USA) for Windows, respectively.

 **Contact**
-For any questions or issues with the code or data files, please contact Priyansh Nathani at priyanshnathani@gmail.com.
+For any questions or issues with the code or data files, please contact Priti Patil at pritirpatil@gmail.com and Priyansh Nathani at priyanshnathani@gmail.com.